yoonbae81/ytcapt/README.md

 - Targeted Download: Ensures high compatibility by strictly targeting auto-generated captions, which are available on almost all videos, maximizing the chance of successful extraction.

-- Playlist Handling: Accepts video playlist URLs, offering a selection menu to process individual videos within the list.

 - Error Handling: Provides user-friendly error messages, particularly for "HTTP 429: Too Many Requests," which indicates a likely region/IP restriction issue by the video platform.

-- Caching: Caches downloaded SRT files for 7 days based on video ID to reduce unnecessary network requests and processing time.
+- Caching: Caches downloaded text files (for transcripts and titles) for 7 days based on video ID to reduce unnecessary network requests and processing time.

 - Download Header: Downloaded .txt files include the original video title and URL in the first two lines for easy source tracking.